boostorg/redis/README.md

 }
 ```

-The general proceedure to execute commands is as follows
+The structure of how to send commands is evident from the code above

-* Use `aedis::resp3::request` to create requests and the commands you want.
+* Create a `aedis::resp3::request` object and add commands.
-* Declare responses as `std::tuple`.
-Each element of the
+* Declare responses as elements of a `std::tuple`.
-  tuple receives the response to their respective commands, following the
-  order they were sent.
-* Execute the command.
+* Execute the request.

-If, by change, the client is disconnected at the moment
-`connection::async_exec` is called, the operation will wait until a
-new connection is stablished.

-For further details see the @ref requests and @ref responses.

-#### Receiving pushes

-If server pushes are expected, the user is required to call
-`connection::async_receive_push`, usually in a loop like this
+Multiple calls to `connection::async_exec` are synchronized
+automatically so that different operations (or coroutines)
+don't have to be aware of each other.

+The implementation also supports server side pushes on the same
+connection object that is being used to execute commands, for example,
+the coroutine below reads pushes (see subscriber.cpp)

 ```cpp
 net::awaitable<void> receive_pushes(connection& db)